Rome in a day: a practical guide to discover the essentials of the city

 Useful information about the Colosseum

-In this article I detail the opening hours of the Colosseum, how to get discounts and cheap tickets for the Colosseum, how to visit the Colosseum with children and give you some tips for visiting the colossal monument so you do not worry about anything.
+In this article I detail how to buy tickets to the Colosseum, the Colosseum opening hours, how to get discounts and cheap tickets to the Colosseum, how to visit the Colosseum with children and give you some tips for visiting the colossal monument so you do not worry about anything.

 After your visit to the Colosseum, cross Via dei Fori Imperiali, one of the main streets of the historic center, until you reach the imposing classical marble temple dedicated to Vittorio Emmanuele.
 This is one of Rome's finest monuments, built in an ancient medieval quarter in honor of the king of Italy and the soldiers of World War I.

-Next to the central monument honoring Victor Emmanuel II is also a tomb with an "eternal flame" commemorating the soldiers who died and could not be identified after the Great War.
+Next to the central monument in honor of Victor Emmanuel II is also a tomb with an "eternal flame" in commemoration of the soldiers who died and could not be identified after the Great War.
 It will make your hair stand on end!
 The goal is that history will never repeat itself.

 4. Toss the traditional coin at the Trevi Fountain

-Go to the Trevi Fountain, which is probably the best fountain in Rome and one of the most famous and famous in the world.
+Come to the Trevi Fountain, probably the best fountain in Rome and one of the most famous and famous in the world.
 After taking a selfie and tossing the obligatory coin (or don't you want to come back a second time?) contemplate this baroque masterpiece for a few minutes.
 You will be spellbound!

 Nuria's Traveller Tip

-If you have time, I suggest you go back to the Trevi Fountain at night for the second time, which is the time of day when, thanks to the lighting, it looks more majestic.
+If you have time, I suggest you go back to the Trevi Fountain at night for a second time, which is the time of day when, thanks to the lighting, it looks most majestic.

 5. Enjoy a good traditional pasta, you deserve it!